Maia-DAO/metis-migration/README.md

 ### Step 1.1: Verify and Update Pairs List

 1.1.
-Check if the pairs list obtained from the `FilterPairs.s.sol` script is different from the lists in `getHolders.js`.
+Check if the pairs list obtained from the `FilterPairs.s.sol` script is different from the lists in `getHolders.js` or `getPendingRewards.js`.

 1.1.1.
 If there are new pairs:

 - Add them their addresses to the appropriate index of the matching pools array.
-- Add them their creationBlocks to the appropriate index of the matching creationBlocks array
+- Add them their creationBlocks to the appropriate index of the matching creationBlocks array where needed

 ### Step 2: Run the getHolders Script